maniospas/Blombly/docs/advanced/try.md

 ## As

 Computations like converting invalid strings to numbers, or using the `next` operator of iterators, return errors as values.
-These make execution fail if used in computations.
+These make execution fail if used in computations, thus cascading the error up until it reaches the global scope.
+Most errors found this way do no break execution flow;
+this is what return's for.
+However, the backwards carscaded error keeps track of the stack trace leading up to it.

 One way of handling errors is
 the `as` keyword.
-This performs an assignment without breaking normal code writing upon encountering an error value, but returns a true/false value depending on whether an error was found.
+This performs a normal assignment, but also returns a boolean (true/false) value depending on whether an error was retrieved.
 Below is a simple one-liner that retries reading from the console until a number is provided.

 ```java